Term Insurance for Gen Z

 up-arrow

 A fixed coverage amount may lose value over decades due to inflation.
 For example, ₹50 lakh today may not be enough 20 years later.
-Gen Z should consider policies with increasing cover options or review coverage periodically to keep it relevant.
+Gen Z should consider policies with increasing term cover options or review coverage periodically to keep it relevant.

 Can Gen Z manage term insurance digitally?